gaoyuan/blog/posts/keep-going-reading-the-ph-d-grind.md

 > 6. Authors of accepted papers attend the conference to give a 30-minute talk on their paper.
 All accepted papers are then archived online in a digital library.

 > A prestigious top-tier conference accepts 8 to 16 percent of submitted papers, and a second-tier conference accepts 20 to 30 percent.
-Due to these relatively low acceptance rates, it's not uncommon for a paper to be rejected, revised, and resubmitted several times before being accepted for publication—a process that might take several years.
+Due to these relatively low acceptance rates, it's not uncommon for a paper to be rejected, revised, and resubmitted several times before being accepted for publication - a process that might take several years.
 (A paper can be submitted to only one conference at a time.)

 Therefore it is extremely competitive to publish a top-tier conference paper.
 However, there are ways to improve the chance as Philip unveils the following facts:

 > Since conferences usually accept less than 20 percent of paper submissions, if reviewers get a bad first impression when reading a paper, then they are likely to reject it.
-Dawson and I were not specialists in the empirical software measurement subfield, so we weren't able to “pitch” our paper submissions in a way that appealed to reviewers' expectations.
+Dawson and I were not specialists in the empirical software measurement subfield, so we weren't able to `pitch` our paper submissions in a way that appealed to reviewers' expectations.

 > ...